spiral/docs/docs/en/component/storage.md

      *  Storage Servers
      * -------------------------------------------------------------------------
      *
-     * Here are each of the servers is configured for your application.
+     * Here is each of the servers configured for your application.
 Of
-     * course, examples of customizing each available server supported by
+     * course, the examples of customizing each available server supported by
      * Spiral are shown below to simplify development.
      *
      */